haemie/supertictactoe/client/README.md

 ## About The Project

-Tic tac toe but more
+Tic tac toe but more.
+See this [VSauce video](https://www.youtube.com/shorts/_Na3a1ZrX7c) for more info.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>